-This article will demonstrate how to set up a network bridge on both Windows and Ubuntu systems.
-This may be necessary when attempting to synchronize cameras using PTP which are connected directly to a multi-port Ethernet card or separate Ethernet cards, as PTP expects them to be connected to a switch first.
+This article demonstrates how to set up a network bridge on Windows and Ubuntu systems.
+This may be necessary when attempting to use Precision Time Protocol (PTP) to synchronize multiple cameras connected directly to a multi-port Ethernet card or separate Ethernet cards, as PTP expects them to be connected to a switch first.
 For example:

 For example, on a Windows 10 system:

 Occasionally, bridging ports of a multi-port NIC may cause the connected cameras to disappear from ArenaView.
 To fix this: